MFlisar/Lumberjack/README.md

 A simple logger for JackWhartons [Timber](https://github.com/JakeWharton/timber) logging library with following *features*:

-* define group of log messages and disable them
+* defining group of log messages and filter them, even filter them on a per tree base
 * register custom log formatters to *automatically* format classes in your logs
 * automatically log first n values of lists/arrays (this *automatically* respects custom log formatters for classes in the collections!)
 * trees for:
   * logging to console (with the ability to add clickable links to the calling line in the calling class)
   * files (one file per day, select between numbered log file names or date based log file names)
   * notification (with filter functionality per group, next/prev log buttons and more...)
-  * overlay logging (expandable/collapseable overlay)
+  * overlay logging (expandable/collapseable overlay, show errors only, pausing)
 * customise each tree to whatever you want or extend them
 * little utility class to log time and laps